Montreal River Historic Plaque

 Today, the original buildings are gone and the site is a tourist camp.
 Carved into the only remaining wall of the last log cabin are the names of Alternative Service workers Wilmer Wagler (Shakespeare), Emerson Wagler (Shakespeare), Moses G. Martin and Joe Martin (Wallenstein).

-Above: Fred Martin on a recent visit to Montreal River, points to the names carved into the log cabin wall.
+Above: Fred Martin on a 2016 visit to Montreal River, points to the names carved into the log cabin wall.
+The cabin has since been torn down.
 Below: Montreal River, 1941.
 All photos from the Mennonite Archives of Ontario.